bixb922/crank-organ/doc-software/crank organ software.md

 * Browser as user interface.
 No internal display, no buttons.
 Control is done with WiFi with a browser on a cell phone, tablet or PC.
 * Can define a setlist or select tune by tune.
 * It's fast to establish a setlist.
 The setlist can be ordered, shuffled and stored.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.
-* Music is uploaded into the microcontroller via Wifi with drag and drop or via USB connnection.
+* Music is uploaded into the microcontroller via WiFi with drag and drop or via USB connnection.
 You can add description, author, title, year to each tune.
 * To aid tuning, playing scales and individual notes is supported.
 * Shows remaining battery capacity on browser
 * Very low power consumption: consumes 0.3W in addition to the power needed for the solenoids